rfo909/CFT/doc/Reference.md

-In many cases, we need to create helper functions, which should not be visible as part of the script interface, as seen from other scripts, or when just entering '?'.
+In many cases, we need to create helper functions, which should not be visible as part of the script interface, when entering '?'.

 This is done by defining the function as follows: